Trace search

 Figure 1.
 Search viewer tab.

-The Search viewer lets you write and run custom SQL queries on Perfetto traces, and access recent and saved queries.
-Winscope provides specialized SQL views to aid with searching SurfaceFlinger and Transactions traces.
+The Search viewer lets you write and run custom SQL queries on Perfetto traces, as well as access recent and saved queries.
+Winscope provides specialized SQL views to aid with searching SurfaceFlinger, Transactions, Transitions, and ViewCapture traces.

 Use the following conventions for all views: